influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/workflow/v1alpha1/lintCronWorkflowRequest.md

 withStartingDeadlineSeconds(startingDeadlineSeconds)
 ```

-StartingDeadlineSeconds is the K8s-style deadline that will limit the time a CronWorkflow will be run after its original scheduled time if it is missed.
+"StartingDeadlineSeconds is the K8s-style deadline that will limit the time a CronWorkflow will be run after its original scheduled time if it is missed."

 ### fn cronWorkflow.spec.withSuccessfulJobsHistoryLimit